SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 [stream language="RO" videoId="498355813/b1d8525738"  /]
 [/video-vimeo]

-Firebase is a toolset to "build, improve, and grow your app”".
+Firebase is a toolset to build, improve, and grow your app.

-The tools it gives you cover a large portion of the services that developers would normally have to build themselves.
+It gives us the tools to work, with a large portion of the services, that developers would normally have to build themselves.

 This includes things like analytics, authentication, databases, configuration, file storage, push messaging, and the list goes on.

-The services are hosted in the cloud, and scale with little to no effort on the part of the developer.
+The services are hosted in the cloud and scale with little to no effort on the part of the developer.

 [/slide]

-[slide]
+[slide hideTitle]

 # Firebase REST API CRUD Operations 1